 GW: Can you give some examples of the flowers you have exhibited?

-KK: Currently, on view at the Centre Pompidou, in collaboration with a local florist in Paris, I have prepared thirteen flower compositions, each one representing a different African country and its independence ceremony.
+KK: On view at the Centre Pompidou, in collaboration with a local florist in Paris, I had prepared thirteen flower compositions, each one representing a different African country and its independence ceremony.
 Algeria’s independence from France in 1962 was marked by bouquets of red and white gladioli, whilst the Republic of Rwanda adorned its independence ceremony with an arch of eucalyptus leaves in 1961.
 I take a lot of time researching through visual archives to find the flowers which accompanied and witnessed these events.